 Disposal of unused pain medications

 Don't save your leftover pain pills.
-Opioids can be deadly to small children.
-Proper disposal is crucial and may include flushing them down the toilet.By Mayo Clinic Staff
+Prompt disposal of opioids is crucial and may include flushing them down the toilet.By Mayo Clinic Staff

 If you've ever had surgery, there's a good chance that you have a partially used bottle of prescription pain medication in one of your bathroom cupboards.